 Confirming and Adjusting your Stock Levels

-If you imported your stock levels in Module 3 at the same time that you imported your inventory and they are incorrect, you can perform a stocktake to update your stock levels.
+If you imported your stock levels in Module 3 while you imported your inventory and are incorrect, you could perform a stocktake to update your stock levels.
 This will not affect your inventory’s Moving Average Costs.

-Select the location you wish to perform a stocktake for and click “Begin stocktake.”
+Next, select the location you wish to perform a stocktake for and click 'Begin stocktake.'

-There are two ways to do a stocktake in TradeGecko - Manually or via a Barcode Scanner.
+There are two ways to do a stocktake in QuickBooks Commerce - Manually or via a Barcode Scanner.

-If you are updating only a few product variants or do not have a barcode scanner, do a manual stocktake.
+If you update only a few product variants or do not have a barcode scanner, do a manual stocktake.

 If you have a barcode scanner and your products use UPC barcodes, using the barcode scanning method will speed up your stocktake process.